 Greg has collaborated with many of the leading directors of our time, including Ron Howard, Richard Linklater, Gus Van Sant, and Denzel Washington.
 Most recently, he designed the feature film Alice, directed by Krystin Ver Linden and produced by Peter Lawson.
 It stars Keke Palmer, Common, and Jonny Lee Miller.
 The film is set in both the Antebellum South of the 1860s and the early 1970s.

-Greg’s most recent work as an art director is featured in A Beautiful Day in the Neighborhood, directed by Marielle Heller and starring Tom Hanks as Mr. Rogers.
+Greg’s work as an art director was also featured in A Beautiful Day in the Neighborhood, directed by Marielle Heller and starring Tom Hanks as Mr. Rogers.
 His efforts on the film garnered an Art Directors Guild nomination for outstanding production design and involved recreating the world of Mister Rogers’ Neighborhood in exact detail.

 Greg was one of thirty filmmakers inducted into the Designers Branch of the Academy of Motion Picture Arts and Sciences in 2018.
-He is a 1997 graduate of the American Film Institute Conservatory and was the recipient of the Mary Pickford Foundation Scholarship for outstanding production design.
-Greg brings his international experience as an architect and urban designer to his film work, utilizing a wide range of skills, including sketching, painting, and 3D modeling.
+A 1997 graduate of the American Film Institute Conservatory, he was the recipient of the Mary Pickford Foundation Scholarship for outstanding production design.
+While working in architecture and urban design, Greg led projects throughout the United States, the United Kingdom, Australia, and Canada.

 In addition to being recently nominated for an Art Directors Guild Award for A Beautiful Day in the Neighborhood, Greg was previously nominated for Fences, and the Paramount Pictures television series Seven Days.
 Greg also received the 2016 Cultural Legacy Award from the American Film Institute for his contributions to the film, Fences.